The School Counselor and Confidentiality

 ASCA PositionSchool counselors recognize their primary obligation regarding confidentiality is to the student but balance that obligation with an understanding of the family or guardians’ legal and inherent rights to be the guiding voice in their children’s lives (ASCA, 2016).

-The RationaleASCA and its members affirm their belief in the student’s right to be treated with respect and dignity (ASCA, 2016, A.1.a).
-It is the school counselors’ responsibility to fully respect the right to privacy of those with whom they enter a counseling relationship and to provide an atmosphere of trust and confidence (Lazovsky, 2008; ASCA, A.2.).
+The RationaleASCA and its members affirm their belief in the student’s right to be treated with respect and dignity (ASCA, 2022).
+It is the school counselors’ responsibility to fully respect the right to privacy of those with whom they enter a counseling relationship and to provide an atmosphere of trust and confidence (Lazovsky, 2008; ASCA, 2022).

 Exceptions to confidentiality exist, and students should be informed when situations arise in which school counselors have a responsibility to disclose information obtained in counseling relationships to others to protect students, themselves or other individuals.
 Privileged communication between a school counselor and a student is a legal term granting protection to information shared in a counseling relationship only if said privilege is granted by federal or state statue.
 If privilege applies it can provide additional safeguards to confidential information.